Pranov123/ml_sih_isl/README.md

 ## Overview
-This project aims to bridge the communication gap between the deaf community and individuals who do not know sign language by providing a robust system to convert spoken language into Indian Sign Language (ISL) and vice-versa.
-The tool facilitates seamless interaction in various scenarios, such as healthcare, and public announcements, empowering the deaf community to access critical information and engage fully in society.
+This project (SIH 2024) aims to bridge the communication gap between the deaf community and individuals who do not know sign language by providing a robust system to convert spoken language into Indian Sign Language (ISL) and vice versa.
+The tool facilitates seamless interaction in various scenarios, such as healthcare and public announcements, empowering the deaf community to access critical information and engage fully in society.

 ## Key Features
 - **Speech to ISL Conversion**:
-  - Converts spoken language (English/Hindi) into ISL gestures using real-time speech recognition and text-to-sign conversion.
+  - Converts spoken language (English/Multiple Indic languages) into ISL gestures using real-time speech recognition and text-to-sign conversion.
   - Ensures accuracy and supports regional ISL variations.
 - **Text to ISL Conversion**:
   - Displays ISL gestures corresponding to given text inputs, satisfying use cases like railway announcements.